VinaySagarr/customer-churn-prediction/README.md

 How to Use the Web App?

-1️⃣ Enter customer details (gender, tenure, monthly charges, etc.)2️⃣ Click "Predict Churn"3️⃣ Get an instant prediction ✅
+1️⃣ Enter customer details (gender, tenure, monthly charges, etc.)
+2️⃣ Click "Predict Churn"
+3️⃣ Get an instant prediction ✅

 🛠 How to Run Locally?